imteekay/machine-learning-research/a-unified-theory-of-ai-in-biomedicine.md

   - Hundreds or thousands of amino acids folded into 3-dimensional structures
   - Protein shapes and functions are not static, which makes it even more complex
   - It's transcribed from a gene into messenger RNA (mRNA) in the nucleus, and then it is translated into a chain of amino acids by ribosomes in the cytoplasm
 - Each protein functions well in their location.
 Each one of them gets shipped to a specific destination inside the cell
+  - Location importance: in amyotrophic lateral sclerosis (ALS), the protein TDP-43 accumulates in the cytoplasm of neurons, even though its normal location is in the nucleus.
+The protein isn’t mutated, misfolded, or present in abnormal quantities.
+It's simply in the wrong place.
+And that alone is enough to disrupt cellular function and trigger disease.
+  - A protein has a short sequence of aminoacids that guides the cell's transport mechanism to place it in the right location: nucleus, mitochondria, plasma membrane

 ## Central Dogma of Biology